Where We're Exploring

 Speaker: Adam Hyde, Coko Foundation

 Panel Discussion: Open Data/Fair Data/Data Mandates

-Three speakers from APAC will explain Fair and Open data and discuss regional data mandates and trends.
+Two speakers from APAC will explain Fair and Open data and discuss regional data mandates and trends.
 Following the presentations, the presenters will form a panel to discuss questions from the floor.

 Text-recycling: Context Matters

 This session places the current view on text-recycling as a questionable conduct in a broader context of multiculturalism and legality.
 A linguistics expert in English for academic purposes will shed light on how re-use of published material can be socio-culturally influenced and how journals editors and professional writers can embrace author diversity without compromising the quality of manuscripts prepared for publications.
 Following on, a legal expert in scholarly publishing will further expand on the ethical and legal implications of text-recycling and how or when this relates to a breach of copyright.
 Journal editors, writers and authors can all gain from better understanding the notion that research integrity in general is based on global consensus, but that legal ramifications for a breach are lacking international agreement in law.
 Insight into these topics may help those professionally involved in scholarly publishing to recognize one’s role in how best to address and manage text-recycling issues of concern in a wider context.

 Speakers: Yongyan Li, The University of Hong Kong; Helen McLean, Wiley

 Transparency in the publishing process Best Practices - Reviewer Guidelines